MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/run_over.png" width="400">

-The default is "First Writeable Attribute", meaning it picks the length of the first attribute marked as writeable.
+The default is "First Writeable Attribute", meaning it makes one workitem for each thing with the attribute.

 <img src="./images/writeable_attribute.png" width="500">